 Scholar Research and Accolades

 Our scholars and their research are where the vision and work of ARCS Foundation Portland are realized.
 The members of the Portland Chapter are proud of our scholars and delighted to record their progress and success.

-David Edwards Researchs Acute Myeloid Leukemia Through Precision Medicine
+David Edwards Researches Acute Myeloid Leukemia Through Precision Medicine

 David Edwards, a third year ARCS scholar at OHSU, is researching the most deadly form of blood cancer called acute myeloid leukemia, or AML.
 He is working at the genetic level to identify the mechanisms of chemotherapy resistance.
 While there’s so much fascinating research being done on AML at OHSU, David’s research is involved with something called “precision medicine”.

 What exactly is precision medicine?
 To answer that question, especially in the context of cancer, the discussion should start more broadly: What is cancer?

 David heard a science reporter on the radio answer this very question: “Think of cancer as an alien life-form attacking your body.
 The cancer cells have undergone such radical transformation that they hardly resemble normal cells anymore.
 Imagine cancer as some perverse Frankenstein’s monster, born of corrupting mutations in their DNA and ravaging the surrounding countryside of normal tissue.”